 The real highlights were not looking down, but over to the side.
 This is one of China’s most scenic mountain ranges, and, unsurprisingly, is the subject of much local folklore.

-According to one local folk legend, this area was once the home of Shennong, an ancient Chinese folk deity who taught people agriculture and knowledge of medicinal herbs.
-Like Huangdi, he may have been a historical king who was later deified following his death.
+According to one local legend, this area was once the home of Shennong, an ancient Chinese folk deity who taught people agriculture and knowledge of medicinal herbs.
+Like Huangdi, he may have been a historical king who was later deified after his death.

 According to another legend, Guiguzi, or ‘The Sage of Ghost Valley,’ tried out his neat flying and wall-walking skills in this area.
 That would’ve been quite some time before the cliff-side path was installed!
 Supposedly, he gained such abilities thanks to his austere Taoist practices.